pixeldesu/misairu/README.md

 * **`audioSource`:** (required) Link to an audio file or `<audio>`-Tag DOM Element
 * **`timings`:** (required) Object where the keys represent the time and the values are functions or function references

+**Note on `audioSource`:**

+If you use a `HTMLMediaElement`, misairu won't fire the `misairu.ready` event, as the content is already given.
+To be really sure that everything starts when you want it to, give your media element the attribute `preload="auto"` to have it pre-buffer ahead of usage.

 ### `misairu.start()`

 This will start playback of the specified audio and execute the events at the given time.
-As the audio buffer is always loaded asynchronously you should listen to the `misairu.ready` event on `document` and execute this function once the event was emitted.
+If your audio source is external, the audio buffer is loaded asynchronously and you should listen to the `misairu.ready` event on `document` and execute this function once the event was emitted.

 ### `misairu.[un]pause()`